 The U.S. corporate members of the ABC and ABF play an influential role in Pakistan’s economy by upholding global standards of corporate governance.
-According to the ABC, these companies have collectively invested over $1.5 billion in Pakistan, and their cumulative annual revenue totals approximately $3 billion.
+According to ABC, U.S. companies have invested over $1.5 billion dollars in the Pakistani economy while generating revenues of $3 billion.
 ABC and ABF members pay direct and indirect taxes annually, contributing significantly to the national treasury.
-Despite security threats and familiar emerging market concerns over intellectual property rights, contract enforcement, and economic & governance issues, the Pakistan market offers attractive trade and investment opportunities.
-For investors, the market has few restrictions on the movement of capital for foreign companies, no shareholding restrictions (beyond a few sensitive industry sectors), simple work-permit rules, no technology transfer requirements, and a large and sophisticated entrepreneurial class.
+Despite security threats and familiar emerging market concerns over intellectual property rights, contract enforcement, and economic and governance issues, the Pakistan market offers attractive trade and investment opportunities.
+For more than one year international and local companies in Pakistan have been facing severe challenges trying to repatriate profits outside the country due to Pakistan’s depleting foreign exchange reserves.
+Nevertheless, some factors are favorable for business in Pakistan, such as the lack of shareholding restrictions (beyond a few sensitive industry sectors), simple work permit rules, no technology transfer requirements, and a large and sophisticated entrepreneurial class.

 Pakistan and the United States signed a Trade and Investment Framework Agreement (TIFA) in 2003, which provides a forum for discussion of bilateral trade issues.
-The most recent TIFA intercessional meeting was held in March 2022.
+The most recent TIFA intercessional meeting, chaired by United States Trade Representative Katherine Tai and Pakistan’s Minister for Commerce Syed Naveed Qama, was held in February 2023.

 On August 9, 2023, the coalition government of 13 political parties successfully completed its term and announced an interim government.
 A limited power caretaker government is in place until elections are held.
 The Election Commission of Pakistan announced on September 21, 2023 that a general election will take place in the last week of January 2024.